-- Physical Evaluation signed by physician or the physician's designee - o Toddlers within the preceding 6 months - o Preschoolers (ages 3-4) within the preceding 12 months
+A Physical Evaluation signed by a physician or physician's designee must be completed and returned within 30 days of initial enrollment.
+Toddler evaluations must be completed and signed within the preceding 6 months.
+Preschoolers (ages 3-4) evaluations must be completed and signed within the preceding 12 months.